-Uganda was dabbed pearl of Africa by Winston Churchill and it still bears the name up to date, it’s a country of countless encounters all year round and its also among the three countries in the world where you can trek the endangered mountain gorillas.
+Gorillas in Uganda, Uganda was dabbed pearl of Africa by Winston Churchill and it still bears the name up to date. it’s a country of countless encounters all year round and its also among the three countries in the world where you can trek the endangered mountain Gorillas in Uganda.

 Uganda is a landlocked country located on the equator, so the temperatures and the rainfalls are moderate all year round though its got the vest seasons for gorilla trekking activities.
 There are two places where tourists can do gorilla trekking from in Uganda that’s in Bwindi impenetrable forest and Mgahinga Gorilla national park found in the famous volcanic ranges.